Alexandrbig1/personal-trainer/README.md

 ## Features

+- **Bio and Images:** Showcase your personal trainer's biography and captivating images.
+- **Contact:** Users can easily connect with the trainer via email or phone through a convenient call-to-action button.
+- **Fitness Information:** Provide valuable fitness information, expert advice, and daily motivational quotes.
 - **Responsive Design**: The website is optimized for various devices to ensure a seamless user experience.
 - **Dynamic Content**: Use React to create dynamic and interactive components for a modern user interface.
 - **Styled Components**: Utilize Styled Components for styling, providing a modular and maintainable styling solution.